Version 5 - Check

 The Angelo NPC mod is packaged and installed with WeiDU and is distributed as a self-extracting archive.
 To install, simply double-click the archive and follow the instructions on screen.

-Alternatively the files can be extracted from the archive using WinRAR.
 If properly extracted, you should have an Angelo folder and Setup-Angelo.exe in your BG2 folder.
 To install, simply double-click Setup-Angelo.exe and follow the instructions on screen.